 Some areas now issue patients who are confirmed CDI or C. difficile colonised with a 'C. difficile card'.
 The card is provided so the patient can present it at any consultation with a healthcare professional or admission to hospital.
-This will alert the healthcare worker/admitting unit to the patients' diagnosis of C. difficile and help to ensure, if antibiotics are needed, that only appropriate ones are prescribed.
+This will alert the healthcare worker/admitting unit to the patients' C. difficile diagnosis and help support appropriate antibiotic prescribing, if required.